mwerner640/hbu_cryptography/README.md

 ### Simple Example Ciphers
 To start, we'll begin with some ciphers that were used seriously in the past but nowdays with advances in computing are easily broken.
 You should only use these ciphers recreationally.

 First let's establish some notation.
 A *symmetric cipher* refers to an crypto system where both the encrypting party and the decrypting party use the same secret key.
 Our encryption and decryption algprithms are E(k,m) and D(k,c), where k is our key, m is our plaintext message, and c is our ciphertext.
 E(k,m)=c and D(k,c)=m.
+To formally define this we say a symmetric cipher is a cipher defined over (K, M, C) is a pair of efficient algorithms (E,D) where E: K x M -> C, D: K x C -> M, such that for every m in M and k in K, D(k, E(k,m)) = m.
+E is often a randomized function where D is always deterministic.

 So, if Professor Les Lander wants to send a secret message to Professor Eileen Head to tell her the name of his favorite student in CS 140, m = "Bill Gates", he feeds m and the shared secret key into his encryption algorithm E().
 This gives him the secret message "dfhyugilg6f", also known as a ciphertext.
 He then sends his least favorite student to Professor Head with this note, but they can't read it!
 Only Professor Head can, because she already has the secret key, k, and the decryption algorithm D().
 Plugging the key and the ciphertext into D(), she reads the output and knows to watch out for Bill Gates.